sendgrid/docs/content/docs/ui/managing-contacts/segmenting-your-contacts.md

 - New contacts being added to or updated within Marketing Campaigns, whether via CSV upload, API integration, Signup Forms, or manual changes.
 - Contact engagement behavior, such as opening or clicking an email in a way that’s relevant to your segment conditions.
+- A change you make to the conditions that define your segment.

-Typically, contacts that meet your criteria will appear in your segment within 15 minutes.
+Typically, contacts who meet your criteria will begin to appear in your segment searches within 15 minutes.
 You can see all contacts who are included in the segment at any given time by clicking **Export CSV**.
 To check for a specific contact, you can search by the contact’s email address.

 <call-out type="warning">